Psychological adaptation: Mate-choice as an adaptation

 Women can use facial cues such as strong jawlines to detect testosterone presence.

-A psychological adaptation for the purpose of reproductive success can be seen in female mate choice.
+An example of possible psychological adaptations for the purpose of reproductive success can be seen in female mate choice.
 David Buss, an evolutionary psychologist, examines the fundamental principles of selection pressures that create human mate preferences in his contribution to the publication The Adapted Mind.
-Females have evolved psychological procedures that affect mating decisions in relation to certain male physical attributes and behaviours.
+Female psychological adaptations could have potential underpinnings that influence mate preferences in certain male physical/psychological attributes and behaviours.
 Robert Trivers, an evolutionary biologist, outlines the evolutionary basis of these preferences in relation to parental investment and sexual selection.
 He proposes that females have adapted a preference to mate with males who display both an ability and willingness to invest vital resources for the survival of the female and her offspring.
-Research suggests females are able to use external cues displayed by males such as territory or physical possessions.
+Research suggests females are able to use external cues displayed by males such as territory, physical characteristics (e.g., stature) or existing/potential resources.

-For example, women are able to evaluate the long-term presence of testosterone in men by observing facial testosterone cues.
+For example, women may have the ability to pick up on the long-term presence of testosterone in men by observing facial testosterone cues.
 Testosterone stimulates craniofacial development and results in a squarer jaw and consequently, a more masculine appearance.
-Women in the fertile phase of their menstrual cycle perceive masculine faces as healthier and more attractive than feminine male faces.
-Females show a psychological adaptation to detect mate quality using these hormonal cues which display the male's fitness and reproductive value.
-Males who display testosterone cues show a female that they are able to offset the high physiological costs such as immunosuppressant effects.
+While evidence is mixed and/or contradictory, some studies indicate that, in the fertile phase of their menstrual cycle, women may perceive masculine faces as healthier and more attractive than feminine male faces.
+Females may also show a psychological adaptation to detect mate quality using these hormonal cues which display the male's fitness and reproductive value.
+These male cues of testosterone could provide evidence of the ability to offset the high physiological costs such as immunosuppressant effects.